corrode/tarnish/README.md

 This library was born out of necessity to handle the specific problem of wrapping an untrusted sys-crate that made unsafe calls to C. With tarnish, the dangerous parts run in a separate process.
-If that crashes, the parent process detects the failure and spawns a new worker.
+If that crashes, the parent process detects the failure and spawns a fresh worker.

 This pattern turns out to be useful for various kinds of systems programming.
 Any code where you can't guarantee stability can be isolated this way, which is why I generalized the pattern into a reusable library.
 That said, I haven't used it specifically outside of my narrow FFI use case yet, so be cautious still.

+## Features

+- Process-level isolation (survives segfaults/FFI crashes)
+- Automatic restart after crashes
+- Trait-based API (not macro-based)
+- Built-in type-safe message passing
+- Production-focused
+- General-purpose (any code, not just FFI)

 ## Under The Hood

 The trick is surprisingly simple.

-You implement a `Worker` trait that encapsulates your risky business logic.
+You implement a `Task` trait that encapsulates your risky business logic.
 When you spawn a worker, the library creates a fresh copy of your own binary, but with a special environment variable set.
 Your `main()` function checks for this variable at startup.
-If it's there, you know you're the worker subprocess, and you should run the worker logic.
+If it's there, you know you're the worker subprocess, and you should run the worker loop.
 If it's not there, you're the parent, and you can spawn workers as needed.

 This is conceptually similar to the classic fork pattern on Unix systems, but it